Course Catalog

 5 units

 Seminar to study human perception, its methodology, and driving issues as illustrated by selected research topics (e.g., adaptation to unusual sensory environments).
 Where possible, parallels with other areas of psychology are drawn.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.
 Enrollment limited to 15.

 PSYC 222